The method discussed in this article may not be necessary for all children, although it can be used with any child.

-5. Help mom or dad cook dinner or bake something.
+5. Help mom or dad cook or bake something special.

 6. Spend time on the computer, tablet, etc.

-7. Do a special arts and crafts activity such as making sock or paper bag puppets or making paper plate masks (you can staple on rubber bands if your child will be safe with the staples or glue on a Popsicle stick for a handle for the mask).
+7. Do a special arts and crafts activity such as making sock or paper bag puppets or making paper plate masks.

 8. Use sidewalk chalk.

 10. Go to the airport to watch planes take off.

 11. Got to the Store for a Snack/Drink